A Answers (6)

 Find out more about this book:Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection

-Mehmet Oz, MD, Cardiology, answeredThe 18 fibromyalgia tender points form a constellation around the neck, shoulder, chest, hips, knees and elbows.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe 18 fibromyalgia tender points form a constellation around the neck, shoulder, chest, hips, knees and elbows.
 They are often in the same place as myofascial trigger points, firm nodules that often feel tight in your muscles.
 If you feel pain when light pressure is applied to pressure points on both the left and right side of your body (not just one side), and below and above the waist, such as around your knees as well as your neck and shoulders.
 Pain at 11 or more pressure points is a good indication of fibro, but you can have pain in fewer pressure points and still have fibro.Helpful?
 6 people found this helpful.

 Jacob Teitelbaum, Integrative Medicine, answered